Watering

 Overwatering and early root rot

 Waterlogged soil suffocates roots and impairs their ability to take up water even though plenty is available, so the plant droops as though thirsty despite wet soil.
-This is the riskier of the two causes to misdiagnose, since watering more in response only accelerates the underlying rot.
+This is the riskier of the two watering causes to misdiagnose, since watering more in response only accelerates the underlying rot rather than fixing anything.

 Transplant shock

 A plant recently repotted, especially with any root disturbance, often droops temporarily while re-establishing contact between roots and the new soil.
-This usually resolves within a week to ten days without any special intervention.
+This usually resolves within a week to ten days without any special intervention beyond steady, unchanged care.

 Cold stress or drafts

-Exposure to cold drafts, a nearby air conditioning vent, or temperatures below about 55°F can cause sudden drooping unrelated to soil moisture, since cold temporarily impairs the plant's ability to move water through its tissues.
+Exposure to cold drafts, a nearby air conditioning vent, or temperatures below about 60°F can cause sudden drooping unrelated to soil moisture, since cold temporarily impairs this species' ability to move water through its tissues — a threshold noticeably higher than the roughly 50°F that a true Epipremnum pothos can shrug off.

 How to Fix It